Pegunito/Lion-Bank/README.md

 This is my first web experience!
-The site was made just for desktops!
+The site was only made just for desktops!